 If the employer decides not to hire you based on something in the report, it must send you a notice stating that it intends to take this "adverse action" (deciding not to hire you).
 With the notice, the employer must give you two documents: (1) a copy of your credit report, and (2) a copy of a notice from the Federal Trade Commission entitled "A Summary of Your Rights Under the Fair Credit Reporting Act," which tells you how to challenge any incorrect information in the report.
 And don't be surprised if you find mistakes and errors: Studies have shown that the majority of credit reports contain inaccuracies.

 Once the employer makes a final decision not to hire you based on your credit report, it must send you another document called an "adverse action notice."
 This notice explains that the employer is not going to hire you and provides some information on your rights, including the right to dispute the accuracy of the report and the right to obtain an additional copy.

-If your state restricts an employer's right to use your credit report in making hiring decisions, and you believe the employer violated that law, contact your state labor department to find out your options.
+If your state or city restricts an employer's right to use your credit report in making hiring decisions, and you believe the employer violated that law, contact your state labor department to find out your options.

 If the employer acted within the law, but your credit report prevented you from getting the job, you might want to think about cleaning it up as much as you can.